happycube/ld-decode/README.md

 VHS-Decode produces two timebase corrected 16-bit `GREY16` headerless files separated into chroma/luma composite video signals in the `.tbc` format alongside `.json` and `.log` files, usable with the LD-Decode family of tools ld-analyse, ld-process-vbi, ld-process-vits and ld-dropout-correct.

-The gen chroma scrips will use decoded .tbc files and generate standard video files by default a lossless, interlaced top field first and high-bitrate (roughly 70-100 Mb/s) FFV1 codec video which, which although ideal for archival and further processing.
+The gen chroma scrips will use decoded .tbc files and generate standard video files by default a lossless, interlaced top field first and high-bitrate (roughly 70-100 Mb/s) FFV1 codec video which, which although ideal for archival and further processing, not supported in big NLEs.

 *gen_chroma_vid.sh automatically detects PAL/NTSC based on the .JSON, although legacy scripts still exsist*